zjuradoq/BioCRNPyler/docs/membrane_features.rst

    **Figure 3.2**: Flowchart illustrating membrane protein features.

-:ref:`Figure 3.2 <fig-flow_chart_membrane_features>` presented above illustrates the various options available for modeling transport and two-component signaling within BioCRNpyler.
+:ref:`Figure 3.2 <fig-flow_chart_membrane_features>` illustrates the various options
+available for modeling transport and two-component signaling within BioCRNpyler.
 It specifically highlights the membrane components, indicated by purple boxes, along with their corresponding mechanisms, represented by the blue box.

 ----------------
 Diffusible Molecule